1samrand/Arival/README.md

     "result": null
 }`

-**step 7** : by CodeExpirationTimestamp configuration variable in appsettings.json you can change expiration time for verification code
+**step 7** : by **CodeExpirationTimestamp** configuration variable in appsettings.json you can change expiration time for verification code

 ### 2- UnitTests and In-memory database

 the unit tests are exist in Arival.Tests project and UnitTests class

 the main tests which tests the flows are :
-CreateOtpAndVerifyShouldSuccess()
+CreateOtpAndVerifyShouldWorkSuccess()
-CreateOtpMaximumExceedShouldWork()
+CreateOtpMaximumExceedShouldWorkSuccess()